Lifailon/parallel-execution-pipeline/README.md

 # Parallel Execution Pipeline

-This is a simple Jenkins pipeline that I use in my home environment to automate execution commands on multiple remote hosts.
+This is a simple Jenkins Pipeline that I use in my home environment to automate execution commands on multiple remote hosts.

 Supports 2 operating modes: